“Pain is deep”: Jerry Amilo shares video of last moment of late daughter

 Jerry Amilo calls out VDM

-Amilo said he was impressed by what the human right activist said at the end of his video.
+Amilo said he was impressed by what the human rights activist said at the end of his video.

-The movie star noted that he knows Verydarkblackman does not chase clout, so he wouldn't lash out at him.
+The movie star noted that Verydarkblackman does not chase clout, so he wouldn't lash out at him.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!